Professional pesticide products can only be purchased and applied by individuals who hold a recognised qualification in pesticide application.

 How can I obtain a recognised qualification to apply professional pesticides?

 - The Guernsey College of Further Education provides a range of suitable City & Guilds NPTC courses that cover the legislation and codes of practice that must be adhered to as well as offering qualifications for different types of application such as tractor mounted or knapsack sprayer.
 They can be contacted on 737500.

 - It is important to identify both the plant/crop requiring treatment and the pest or disease causing the problem before deciding if a pesticide is necessary.
 The States Analyst Laboratory provides free pest and disease identification and advice on which garden or professional pesticide is most suitable as well as alternative methods of pest and disease control.

 - Some pesticides have been assessed as too great a risk to the local environment for general professional use and so are either banned or restricted via licensing to ensure that they are only used under certain conditions.
-Please see the Guernsey Health and Safety Executive's website for further details.
+Please see the Guernsey Health and Safety Executive's hazardous substances page for further details.

 Please contact us if you require further information on the choice or application of pesticides.